A vessel sink becomes a focal point of your bathroom instead of something tucked away under the vanity.

 - Spout Reach: 4.1″

 This faucet style has gained popularity lately.
 With vessel sinks, this style needs to be tall because there is no arc in the spout.
-Water drops do tend to stay behind after this faucet has been used, to you will want to wipe out the faucet spout when you clean your vanity and sink area.
+Water drops do tend to stay behind after using this faucet.
+Wiping out the faucet spout when you clean your sink area can help avoid buildup.
 For people with hard water, you will notice mineral spots on the open spout.

 There are a few different finishes available for this faucet: brushed nickel (pictured above), Bronze, and White.